-- 10.5.8 The ECoW conducts weekly inspection of site pollution prevention measures (silt fences, settlement ponds, check dams etc) and visually assesses their effectiveness.
-This includes inspection of water management measures installed by contractors such as excavation pumping and diversion channels. - 10.5.9 In advance of works, the ECoW assesses habitats and species on ground that may be affected by drainage management and reviews drainage management proposals, including drainage required at temporary peat storage and reinstatement works in advance of such works commencing. - 10.5.10 In advance of any works near or crossing a ditch or watercourse the ECoW surveys the condition of the watercourse and protected terrestrial and aquatic species, using an established specialist if necessary.
+- 10.5.8 The ECoW conducts (and maintains records of) weekly inspection of site pollution prevention measures (silt fences, settlement ponds, check dams etc) and visually assesses their effectiveness.
+This includes inspection of water management measures installed by contractors such as excavation pumping and diversion channels.
+The ECoW - Assesses, in advance of works, habitats and species on ground that may be affected by drainage management. - Reviews drainage management proposals associated with temporary peat storage and reinstatement works in advance of such works commencing. - Surveys in advance of any works near or crossing a ditch or watercourse, the condition of the watercourse and for protected terrestrial and aquatic species, using an established specialist if necessary.